Kathleen Kauth (politician): Nebraska State Legislature

 As of 2025, Kauth serves as the Chairperson on the Business and Labor Committee, member of the Agriculture Committee, and a member of the Revenue Committee.

 Political positions and bills introduced

-LQBTQA+
+LGBTQIA+

 During her tenure as senator, Kauth has sponsored LB574, which "would forbid gender-affirming care such as puberty blockers, hormone therapy and surgeries for those under 19."

 In the 109th Session of the Nebraska Legislature (starting in January 2025) Kauth introduced the Legislative Bill 89, Adopt the Stand with Women Act.
 The bill focused on students in kindergarten through twelfth grade, and postsecondary institutions and sought to define "male" and "female" in sports.
 By looking to define the two sexes in sports, the bill would also dictate which bathrooms and lockers rooms students would be required to use based on their biological sex.

 Governor Jim Pillen openly supported the bill while drawing immense criticism from Pro-LGBTQ+ Nebraskans, associations, and senators.